 Secure Sockets Layer (SSL) certificates are valid for specific periods.
 If you wish to continue SSL coverage for your website, you must renew them before expiry.
 Most commercial SSL certificates are valid for between one to two years.

 Most Certificate Authorities (CAs) can auto-renew your SSL certificate if you provide payment details in advance.
-If you do not wish to do so, they will generally send renewal notices when your SSL validity is expiring.

 Step 1.
 Sign in to your CA account.